Patent ductus arteriosus: Diagnosis

 An echocardiogram of a stented persisting ductus arteriosus: One can see the aortic arch and the stent leaving.
 The pulmonary artery is not seen.

 An echocardiogram of a coiled PDA: One can see the aortic arch, the pulmonary artery, and the coil between them.

 Prevention

-Some evidence suggests that intravenous NSAIDs, such as indomethacin, administration on the first day of life to all preterm infants reduces the risk of developing a PDA and the complications associated with PDA.
+Some evidence suggests that intravenous NSAIDs, such as indomethacin, administrated on the first day of life to all preterm infants reduces the risk of developing a PDA and the complications associated with PDA.
 Intravenous indomethacin treatment in premature infants also may reduce the need for surgical intervention.
 Administering ibuprofen probably helps to prevent PDA and reduce the need for surgery but it also likely increases the risk of kidney complications.

 Treatment

 Symptomatic PDA can be treated with both surgical and non-surgical methods.

 Conservative

 Neonates without adverse symptoms may simply be monitored as outpatients.

 Surgery

 Surgically, the DA may be closed by ligation (though support in premature infants is mixed).
 This can either be performed manually and be tied shut, or with intravascular coils or plugs that leads to formation of a thrombus in the DA.

 Devices developed by Franz Freudenthal block the blood vessel with woven structures of nitinol wire.
 Newer procedures performed effectively in older, bigger children include catheter PDA occlusion and video-assisted thoracoscopic PDA clipping.